- Eukaryotic Cells have a well-organized, membrane-bound nucleus and organelles.

 - First observed by Camillo Golgi (1898).

-- Cisternae are concentrically arranged with convex cis (forming) face and concave trans (maturing) face.
-Cis & trans faces are totally different, but interconnected.
+- Cisternae are concentrically arranged with a convex cis (forming) face and a concave trans (maturing) face.
+Cis and trans faces are totally different but interconnected.

 - Secretes materials to intra-cellular targets or outside the cell.

-- Materials to be packaged as vesicles from the ER fuse with the cis face and move towards the trans face.
-This is why Golgi apparatus remains in close association with the endoplasmic reticulum.
+- Materials to be packaged as vesicles from the ER fuse with the cis face and move towards the trans face, explaining the close association with the endoplasmic reticulum.

-- Proteins synthesized by ribosomes on the ER are modified in the cisternae of Golgi apparatus before they are released from its trans face.
+- Proteins synthesized by ribosomes on the ER are modified in the cisternae before release from the trans face.

 - Formation of glycoproteins and glycolipids.